 Appointments usually last 50 minutes to an hour.
 Sessions with a doctor might be shorter.
 How much will an appointment cost?

-Services at a headspace centre are either free or have a low cost.
-This can be confirmed when an appointment is made.
-Can I access headspace on behalf of my young person?
+Services at a headspace Bega are FREE, we do not charge for any of our services, this includes services at our Outposts in Eden; Narooma and ......
+Cooma Can I access headspace on behalf of my young person?
 Whether your young person is ready to access our services or not, we encourage you to make contact with us and discuss ways we might engage your young person or how you can be supported to care for your young person.
+If you would like to talk to a headspace worker, please call us.
+You may be booked into an appointment or offered support over the phone.
 If your young person is engaged or is willing to engage with headspace, ask us about the support and involvement we offer to family and friends.
 Before making contact with us, it is a good idea to talk with your young person about it first.

 Consent and confidentiality Consent headspace is a voluntary service.
 Health workers can only provide treatment to young people who give consent.
 This is something we will ask a young person when they attend.
 If the young person is under 18: A parent or legal guardian is the appropriate person to give consent to access our service.
 In some cases these young people can consent to treatment without parental permission.
 If the young person is over 18: We will work with the young person to involve their family and friends in ways that they are comfortable with, and that are likely to be beneficial to the young person's wellbeing.
 If you would like a copy of our Consent Policy, please speak to a headspace worker.
-Confidentiality When a young person talks to a headspace worker, nothing they say can be passed on to anyone else without their permission unless the young person: - 1) is at risk of harming themselves of someone else - 2) is at risk of being harmed by others - 3) has committed a serious crime.
+Confidentiality When a young person talks to a headspace worker, nothing they say can be passed on to anyone else without their permission unless the young person: 1) is at risk of harming themselves of someone else 2) is at risk of being harmed by others a) has committed a serious crime.

 In these cases we will provide only necessary information to appropriate services or support people.
 If you have any questions about confidentiality, please speak to a headspace worker.
 How can I support my young person while they are waiting for an appointment?
 We understand that wait times for appointments may vary.
 While your young person is waiting for an appointment, here are some ways you can support them: keep communication open, show empathy and don't rush into judgements be available without being intrusive or 'pushy' spend time with them take an interest in their activities, and encourage them to talk about what's happening in their life take their feelings seriously encourage and support friendships encourage activities that promote mental health, such as exercise, good eating, regular sleep and doing things they enjoy give positive feedback let them know that you love them.
 They may not always admit it but this is likely to be very important to them.
-For further information, visit headspace.org.au/friends-and-family/category/parent-information#categories.
+For further information, visit headspace.org.au/friends-and-family/category/ parent-information#categories.
 Self-care At headspace we encourage self-care.
 Worrying about someone you care about is tough, so you must remember to be kind to yourself.
 Maintaining your own health and wellbeing enables you to best take care of the person you are supporting.
 Here are a few ideas: